Arthur Elliott (photographer)

-Arthur Elliott (1870, New York City – 20 November 1938, Cape Town), was a South African photographer who recorded the architecture and daily life of the Cape.
+Arthur Elliott (1870, New York City – 20 November 1938, Cape Town), was an American born South African photographer who recorded the architecture and daily life of the Cape.
 Elliott took over 10,000 photographs of Cape Dutch architecture, creating an unrivalled pictorial record of early 20th century buildings at the Cape.

 Life

-Elliott was born in New York City in 1870.
-He was orphaned at 12 years old and lived in England and India before arriving in South Africa at the age of 30.
-He tried his hand at various jobs such as scene-painter and production manager at the Luscombe Searelle Acting Company in Johannesburg.
+Elliott was born in New York City in 1870 to Scottish parents.
+He was orphaned at 12 years old and worked in a series of odd jobs.
+A job as a ships crew member took him to England and India before arriving in South Africa at the age of 30.
+He tried his hand at various jobs such as phonograph salesman, scene-painter and production manager at the Luscombe Searelle Acting Company in Johannesburg.

-Elliott died in Cape Town on November 30, 1948.
+Elliott died in Cape Town on November 30, 1938.